Anthony Nolan (politician): Career

 Nolan served in the United States Navy from 1990 to 1998, including as a dental technician and dental surgery technician.
-Since 2000, he has worked as a peace officer with the New London Police Department.
+From 2000-2023, he worked as a peace officer with the New London Police Department.
 He served as a member of the New London City Council from 2012 to 2019 and as council president from 2016 to 2019.
 Nolan was elected to the Connecticut House of Representatives on March 1, 2019.
-He is the vice chair of the House Appropriations Committee.
+He is the House chair of the Veterans' and Military Affairs Committee.